Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 In addition, the method to create a new, empty, `purse` is called on an `issuer`:
 - [`issuer.makeEmptyPurse()`](https://agoric.com/documentation/ertp/api/issuer.html#issuer-makeemptypurse)
-  - Returns a new empty `purse` for storing digital assets of the `brand` the `issuer` is assocated with.
+  - Returns a new empty `purse` for storing digital assets of the `brand` the `issuer` is associated with.
   - ```js
     const { issuer, mint } = makeIssuerKit('bucks');
     // The new purse can only contain assets of the bucks brand.